How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 [Appropriate conclusion]

-1. Negative feedback For Manager examples - An Employee Writing to HR Regarding Their Manager:
+1. Negative feedback for manager example - An Employee Writing to HR Regarding Their Manager:

 Subject: Feedback on Managerial Style